 Once you have been accepted for one of the categories you will be able to live and work in Canada on a temporary basis.
 The great thing about this immigration program is that it gives you the opportunity to gain some of the Canadian work experience needed to apply for permanent residency, putting you a step ahead of the pack.

 Interested in expanding your horizons?
-Simply click the link below to start your journey to Canada or keep reading to find out more about this exciting immigration program.
+Simply click the link below to start your journey to Canada through the Working Holiday Visa program, or keep reading to find out more about this exciting immigration program and its different categories.

 How Do I Know if I Can Apply?

 There is one application process for all 3 categories, although each one has its own set of eligibility criteria.
 You will need to answer a few questions when creating your personal profile, after which you will receive a personal reference code.
 These questions will be about your nationality, where you live, student status, and job offer (if applicable).
 This is important as you will need this code to complete your application.

 In order to be eligible to live and work in Canada through the IEC program, you will need to be between the ages of 18 and 30, and be from one of the 36 eligible countries mentioned previously.

 Below are the eligibility requirements for each program:

 |Working Holiday||Young Professionals||International Co-op|